TheRoboticEngineer/HTMLCSSandJS/README.md

 # Springboard
-A collection of my Springboard projects from my software engineering bootcamp, including test code, captstone projects, as well as code bookmarked for later
+A collection of my Springboard projects from my software engineering bootcamp, including test code, capstone projects, as well as code bookmarked for later reference.